n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sendgrid.md

 # SendGrid

-The SendGrid node allows you to automate work in SendGrid, and integrate SendGrid with other applications. n8n has built-in support for a wide range of SendGrid features, including creating, updating, deleting, and getting contacts, lists, and emails.
+The SendGrid node allows you to automate work in SendGrid, and integrate SendGrid with other applications. n8n has built-in support for a wide range of SendGrid features, including creating, updating, deleting, and getting contacts, and lists, as well as sending emails.

 On this page, you'll find a list of operations the SendGrid node supports and links to more resources.